RHuebsch13/Fur_kidz/README.md

 #### Manual Testing
 ##### 1. CREATE
-- **Expected**: Users can create an account and add products to their cart.
+- **Expected**: Users can create an account, add products to their cart, create reviews for products, and add items to the "Save for Later" list.
 - **Testing**:
   - Registered a new user account successfully.
   - Added products to the shopping cart.
+  - Added a review to a product.
+  - Saved an item to the "Save for Later" list.
 - **Result**:
-  - The account was created, and products were added to the cart as expected.
+  - The account was created, products were added to the cart, a review was added successfully, and an item was saved for later as expected.
 - **Fix**: No issues encountered.

 ##### 2. READ
-- **Expected**: Users can view product listings, details, and their cart total.
+- **Expected**: Users can view product listings, details, reviews, their cart total, and the "Save for Later" list.
 - **Testing**:
   - Accessed product listings and detailed product pages.
+  - Viewed existing reviews for products.
   - Monitored the cart total while adding/removing products.
+  - Accessed the "Save for Later" list.
 - **Result**:
   - Content not responsive to smaller screens.
+  - Items not moving to save for later list.
-- **Fix**: Adjusted media queries.
+- **Fix**: Adjusted media queries. new postgres database used, moved all data over and removed the old database details and migrations.

 ##### 3. UPDATE
-- **Expected**: Users can edit their profiles, update product quantities in their cart.
+- **Expected**: Users can edit their profiles, update product quantities in their cart, edit reviews, and move items from the "Save for Later" list to the cart.
 - **Testing**:
   - Updated user profile information.
   - Changed product quantities in the cart.
+  - Edited a previously submitted review.
+  - Moved an item from the "Save for Later" list to the cart.
 - **Result**:
-  - Remove button removed all products from bag.
-Not one at a time if more than one of the same item.
+  - The remove button removed all products from the bag, not one at a time if more than one of the same item.
 - **Fix**: Updated handling so that one item at a time was removed if there was more than one of the same item.

 ##### 4. DELETE
-- **Expected**: Users can delete their accounts and remove products from their cart, while administrators can remove products from inventory.
+- **Expected**: Users can delete their accounts, remove products from their cart, delete reviews, remove items from the "Save for Later" list, and administrators can remove products from inventory.
 - **Testing**:
   - Deleted a user account.
   - Removed products from the shopping cart.
+  - Deleted a review from a product.
+  - Removed an item from the "Save for Later" list.
   - Removed products from inventory as an administrator.
 - **Result**:
-  - Account and product deletions executed successfully.
+  - Account, review, and product deletions executed successfully.
 - **Fix**: No issues encountered.

 ##### 5. LOGIN